-If you’re in the throes of applying to occupational therapy school, or will soon be applying to OT school, this post is for you!
+If you’re currently applying to occupational therapy school, or you will soon be applying to OT school, this post is for you!

 At the time that I was applying to OT school, I thought it would be a simple and easy process: Apply to schools, get multiple interviews, and get accepted soon after.

-I realized after the rejection letters started rolling in that this would not be the case, and I would really need to step up my game to succeed in getting into OT school.
+I quickly realized after I started getting rejection letters that this would not be the case, and I would really need to step up my application game to succeed in getting into OT school.

-OT school is very competitive and takes more than just haphazardly applying to schools at the last minute.
-Make sure you’re prepare by learning from my mistakes and following these actionable tips to increase your odds of getting accepted.
+Getting into OT school is very competitive and it takes more than just haphazardly applying to a few schools at the last minute.
+Make sure you’re prepared by learning from my mistakes and follow these actionable tips to increase your chances of getting accepted.

 The Application Process is Intense